Skip Navigation

 Work

-The British government also operates a Working Holidaymaker Scheme for nationals of selected Commonwealth countries age from 17 to 30 years old.
-Successful applicants will be issued a 2-year visa which also permits them to work for up to 12 months.
+The British government also operates a Youth Mobility Scheme for nationals of selected countries aged 18 to 30 years old.
+Successful applicants are allowed to live and work in the United Kingdom for a maximum time of 24 months.

 Top